Carlos Echeverria & Sons Dairy

 West Star Dairy

 Recipient of funding from CDFA and CEC, this two cell, double-lined, covered lagoon digester will produce 1 MW of electricity.
 It is set up to add engine capacity to deliver stored energy.
-It is also a potential location for co-digestion.
+It is also an anchor to the future Buttonwillow cluster.

 4Creeks Past Projects

 4 Creeks was the project engineer and project manager.
 The facility is a 1 MW covered lagoon manure only dairy digester.

 A project developed for Calgren, 4Creeks was the construction manager and project engineer.
 The project utilizes a DVO co-digestion facility to offset gas demand at Calgen Renewable.